bennyd87708/ghast/README.md

-# Fabric Example Mod
+# Ghast Spawn Visibility

-## Setup
+## Description

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Small Fabric mod for Minecraft using data from Gnembon's carpetmod to indicate in the world where ghasts are able to spawn.

 ## License